 Where did you get the idea for this project?
 What do you want to make people feel with this series?

 The series is called "My Heart Is An Animal".
 The main inspiration and idea was the relationship between human beings and animals.
-It is a fact that people resembles animals and animals resembles humans (emotionally, physiognomically).
-We share the same set of needs - we need nourishment, we need to be loved and understood, we need warm and shelter, we are all limited by mortal body, etc. ...
+It is a fact that people resemble animals and animals resemble humans (emotionally, physiognomically).
+We share the same set of needs - we need nourishment, we need to be loved and understood, we need warm and shelter, we are all limited by the mortal body, etc. ...
 We wanted to stress the fact that we often forget how deep we are connected together with animal/natural world and we do not treat this kind of connection in a proper way.
 Animals are being abused, some species are close to extinction.
 By linking human and animal elements together, we want to say: we are all one living organism and we should respect each other.
 When we use animal masks and human bodies, it also means that we share all these aspects of existence.
 In addition: our idea was our state of mind and particular way we observe the world.
 This series satellites around allegories, archetypes, symbols, myths which are always up-to-date.
 The pictures have metaphorical and symbolic connotations.
 Using animal heads as a symbol and referring to instincts might be interpreted on many different levels.
 Symbols have many deep dimensions, they are stronger than passing time.
 Our human-animal instincts are simply universal and will be visible as long as this world exists.
-To summarize: we want to transmit serious message of living in coexistence with animals, plants and harmony with nature.
+To summarize: we want to transmit a serious message of living in coexistence with animals, plants, and harmony with nature.
 Respect each other and other human beings and the planet.

 How is it like working as a photographers' couple?
 What are the pros and cons?